German regulator to finish own probe into Deutsche by June

 Bafin declined to comment on Thursday.

-The Deutsche settlements saw the German bank’s senior staff criticized for misleading regulators and prolonging their investigations.
+The Deutsche settlements saw the German bank’s senior staff criticised for misleading regulators and prolonging their investigations.